balu00241/Railway-Station-Navigation-System/README.md

 ## Contact
 If you have any inquiries or need support, feel free to reach out to us:
-- Email: [Majjikakeerthana@gmail.com]
+- Email: Majjikakeerthana@gmail.com
-- GitHub Issues: [Link to the issues page of the repository]

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.